Tigerlillys – Traditionally-designed cottages amidst the likable village.

 - For Families: The twin-level suites can fit in an extra single bed, but there’s a strict limit on the total number of guests overall at the hotel.
 And children under 12 are not allowed.

 - Walking & Cycling: Expect to do plenty of walking.
-Bicycles are a great option in and around Jungutbatu village but nowhere else because of the hills and potholes.
-Plenty of places in the village rent bikes.
+Bicycles are a great option in and around Jungutbatu village, but nowhere else because of the hills and potholes.
+Plenty of places in the village offer bikes in rent.

 - Other Transport: No cars are allowed on the island.
 However, motorbikes are easy to rent and a terrific way to explore the island – and with no police, licenses are not required.
 New ‘taxis’ (pickup trucks) ply the narrow roads, but most are commandeered by speedboat companies and hotels, so arrange a lift through the hotel, if required.
 Cumbersome drive-yourself buggies can be rented at Mushroom Bay, and boats can be chartered anywhere for a more scenic way to reach remote parts of the island.

-- Radya Restaurant (0)812 3600 352 – Classic Jungutbatu café: tiny and friendly, serving simple meals at low prices.
+- Radya Restaurant – Classic Jungutbatu café: tiny and friendly, serving simple meals at low prices.
 Opposite the hotel entrance.
-1-minute walk.

 - Enough minimarts and other low-key shops along the main street in both directions.

-- Mushroom Bay (11-minute drive, 3.5km) is better than Jungutbatu for swimming and snorkeling, but access is problematic.
+- Mushroom Bay is better than Jungutbatu for swimming and snorkeling, but access is problematic.
 The Crusoe-esque beach at Selambung (also called Coconut Beach and Song Lambung) is more preferable.
-It’s a 1.3km walk (17 minutes) south via the beach and stone path that passes Batu Karang villas.
+It’s a 1.5km-walk south via the beach and stone path that passes Batu Karang villas.
 More serious exploration of the underwater delights can be arranged through scuba-diving agencies in Jungutbatu.